sf-wdi-24/modules/week-01-controlling-the-dom/day-03/drill/readme.md

 ## Challenges

-*For the first set of challenges, use the JS console in the browser.
-Press `cmd + option + J` to open the console.*
+*Use the JS console in the browser to solve the challenges.
+Press `cmd + option + J` to open the console.
+Feel free to also record your responses in a file, but make sure you test them in the console!*

 ### Strings